Arts & Culture Finance is now part of Figurative

 Michael Garvey is Senior Philanthropy Associate at Figurative.

-Figurative’s philanthropy team partnered with the Middlesbrough Cultural Partnership to help revitalise the city’s creative sector and increase local philanthropic support.
+Figurative’s philanthropy development team partnered with the Middlesbrough Cultural Partnership to help revitalise the city’s creative sector and increase local philanthropic support.

 The organisation will use social investment to develop its online gift shop capacity and to expand its digital audience.